 President of the Friends of Robinson Gardens

-Our Garden Tour Star: Krista Everage
+Our Garden Tour Star: Christine London

-Spotlight on Laura Alpert
+Spotlight on Ellen Levitt

-Each month we spotlight a volunteer, staff member, docent, donor, or sponsor of Virginia Robinson Gardens (VRG) -- those that have made an impact on the organization.
+Each month we spotlight a volunteer, staff member, docent, donor, or sponsor of Virginia Robinson Gardens (VRG) - those that have made an impact on the organization.
 We want to let you know about these wonderful people and corporations that give so much to the Virginia Robinson Gardens and to the community, and what they do that is so impactful.